 “That may not be so easy.”

 “I am aware.
-I will be listening on sonar though.
-I am confident the Gnat is capable of doing the job.”
+I will be listening on sonar, though.
+I am confident the Gnat can do the job.”

-“Well of course this boat can do it! …I just never thought I’d be using my bug to play chicken with a full-sized full-speed foul-looking ram-headed military sub.”
+“Well, of course this boat can do it! . . .
+I just never thought I’d be using my bug to play chicken with a full-sized full-speed foul-looking ram-headed military sub.”

 Hemi put the headset earpieces back over his ears and listened closely as he slowly spun the sonar in an arc across the direction of the bow of the Gnat.
 He slowed when the microphones were pointed a little off the starboard side, and then stopped.